liuhong-jia/scAnno/README.md

 |gene.anno|Gene annotation data.frame.
 Default: gene.anno.|
 |tcga.data.u|bulk RNA-seq data of pan-cancer in TCGA.|

-**Note**:The parameter save.markers means that the marker genes will be stored in a temporary file, so that the next time the same reference expression is used, it will not have to be run again.
+**Note**: The parameter save.markers means that the marker genes will be stored in a temporary file, so that the next time the same reference expression is used, it will not have to be run again.
 # single cell annotation

     # Seurat object, which need to be annotated.